log0div0/testo/docs/tutorials/06 - nat/README.md

 }
 ```

 The `nic` attribute must have a name (just like the `disk` attribute).
-The reason for that is that you can add several NICs to a virtual machine and unique names is the way to distinguish them (which will see in action in the next guide).
+The reason for that is that you can add several NICs to a virtual machine and unique names is the way to distinguish them (which will see in action in the next tutorial).

-Aside from the name, you may to specify a bunch of subattributes, and only one of them is mandatory: `attached_to`, which specifies the virtual network name you want to attach the NIC to.
+Aside from the name, you may specify a bunch of subattributes, and only one of them is mandatory: `attached_to`, which specifies the virtual network name you want to attach the NIC to.

 > Keep in mind that the `internet` network must be declared before referencing it in the `attached_to` subattribute.